EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > `struct` member, `global` or `static` variable, `typedef`, or
 > enumeration.
 Document the purpose of each in 25 words or less.

 #### ALGORITHMS

 > A2: Briefly describe how you implemented argument parsing.
 How do
 > you arrange for the elements of argv[] to be in the right order?
 > How do you avoid overflowing the stack page?

+  * First we get parse the arguments from the parameter into an array.
+We pass this into our function which then sets up the stack.
+It pushes each argument onto the stack in the order in which it is in the array.
+Then we add null bits to ensure word alignment.
+We then iterate through the argument array once more but pushing the address of the argument instead of the argument itself.
+Since we are putting pointers to the arguments, the order of the arguments themselves are not important, as long as the addresses and arguments are in the same order.

 #### RATIONALE/JUSTIFICATION